 You can easily change your address on The Postal Service’s website.
 They will automatically forward mail to your new address for 12 months.
 You can do this up to three months before you move or 30 days after you move.
 But don’t wait too long.
 Even if official mail gets returned to sender, it may be weeks before it makes it to your new address.
 It’s better to stay on top of it from the beginning.
 Failure to forward will mean making disputes via the USPS’s missing mail system, which could mean a long wait to find out what happened to your important packages and letters.

 4. Change Your Locks

 This is a simple, but essential step.
 It is absolutely imperative to change your locks when you move in.
-Not only could previous residents and realtors still have copies of your keys, but you have no way of knowing how many keys existed or who has them.Verify my mortgage eligibility (Jan 28th, 2022)
+Not only could previous residents and realtors still have copies of your keys, but you have no way of knowing how many keys existed or who has them.Verify your mortgage eligibility (Aug 19th, 2022)

 Control access to your house from the start, and have exterior locks ready to go when you move in so that you can change them right away.
 Better yet, many new homes come with a first-year home warranty, and changing locks is often a service that is offered through them.
 Take advantage of it and have those locks changed right away!

 5. Change of Address with Services and Institutions

 All the institutions that didn’t need updated service addresses in step one will still need to be contacted.
 Though mail forwarding will help mitigate problems with this, it won’t last forever.
 Changing addresses on all financial institutions and subscription services will be necessary.
 If you procrastinate these calls, then you may be left wondering who has your current address and who has the old address months down the line.